tymyrddin/blue/source/docs/home/threats/README.md

 # Where digital hyenas circle the couch

 Welcome to the jungle of modern tech—where every shiny new app, "smart" gadget, and "trust me, just click accept" permission is basically a free buffet sign for cybercriminals.
-Here’s why your living room is the new frontline:
+Here’s why our living rooms are the new frontline:

 ## The Porridge problem